effectivebpmwithjbossbpm/chapter-5-rules-demo/README.md

-Chapter 3 - Easy Install Demo
+Chapter 5 - Rules Demo
 =============================
-This is an example project for the Effective Business Process Management with JBoss BPM book, used in chapter 3.
-It is a project to automate the installation of the product JBoss BPM Suite with preconfigured admin user and sane project defaults.
+This is an example project for the Effective Business Process Management with JBoss BPM book, used in chapter 5.
+It is a project to automate the installation of the product JBoss BPM Suite with preconfigured admin user and sane project defaults along with the rules example projects installed for you to explore.

 Option 1 - Install on your machine